GeneralYouri/project-euler/src/45/README.md

 To return the problem answer we need the 3rd number that is a member to all three relevant sequences (2nd is given 40755, but 1st is 1!).
 This is done by accepting a minimum index in the hexagonal sequence at which to start the search (143 for the problem input).
 The sequence of numbers that appear in all three sequences seems to grow very fast, as our answer is almost the square of the previous number in the sequence.

+**Edit:** As it turns out, it is computationally faster to check whether a given hexagonal is pentagonal, rather than the double iteration described above.
+Additionally, it should be possible to find the answer using a formula, requiring no iteration whatsoever.
+This is not implemented here, but more information can be found at [Wolfram's MathWorld](http://mathworld.wolfram.com/HexagonalPentagonalNumber.html).